nobuaki-mzmt/termite-mate-search-cost/draft/Draft_TiredTermites.md

 colonies (Chouvenc, 2022; Inagaki et al., 2020).
 Accordingly, energy costs associated with mate search further decreased the successes of colony foundations and the number of offspring after foundations (Fig.
 2).
-Thus, mate search is a highly cost-intensive work for termites, and for these animals, searching activity itself could lead to the changes of movement patterns for a random search.
+Thus, mate search is a highly cost-intensive work for termites.
+Our results indicate that the search activity itself could lead to changes in movement patterns for a random search.
 Such time development of searchers’ internal state has rarely been considered in the theory of optimal random search.
 However, it could be a critical component in the movement ecology of real animals.